spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-ingestion/structural-preparations/extend-the-database-schema.md

 ---
-title: Extending the database schema
+title: Extend the database schema
-description: Fields can be added to the existing database tables, but they cannot be removed (removing fields from the tables could break the functionalities implemented in Spryker Core).
+description: this document shows how to add fields to the existing database tables
 last_updated: Jun 16, 2021
 template: howto-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/t-extend-db-schema